tapjs/tapjs/src/npm-init-template/README.md

 await prompt('What is your name?', 'name') await prompt('What is your quest?', 'quest')
-// third arg is passed as options to `read` await prompt('What is your favorite color?', 'color', { default: 'blue' }) await prompt('What is the flight average velocity of an unladen sparrow?', 'sparrow')
+// third arg is passed as options to `read` await prompt('What is your favorite color?', 'color', {
+  default: 'blue',
+})
+await prompt(
+  'What is the flight average velocity of an unladen sparrow?', 'sparrow'
+)

 if (values.sparrow === "I don't know") {
   throw new Error('AAAHHHH!!!!')